isomerpages/moe-deyisec/_key-programmes/Learning for Life Programme.md

 <p></p>
 <p><strong>Deyi’s Got Talent (DGT)</strong>
 <br>Deyi’s Got Talent! is a creative platform for Deyians to showcase their
 skills in dance, music, vocals, digital art, and even magic.
-In <strong>Category A</strong>, every class participated, highlighting their unique talents, while <strong>Category B</strong> featured intense competition during auditions and finals.
+In Category A, every class participated, highlighting their unique talents, while Category B featured intense competition during auditions and finals.
 Congratulations to all participants and winners, and we look forward to seeing you next year!</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>